Chem2527/k8s-security/README.md

   ```

-  ### How to Secure kubernetes api - kubectl in aws self managed & Aws managed clusters?
+  ###  Day 5: How to Secure kubernetes api - kubectl in aws self managed & Aws managed clusters?
+ - Key security goals:

+Authentication: Who can access?
+Authorization: What can they do?
+Encryption: Secure communication.
+Audit: Track actions.